sleeplesseditor/CryptoVizData/README.md

 # CryptoVizData

 A real-time visualization app of Bitcoin transactions built with React Native.
+The app uses Websocket to connect to the GDAX exchange.